 Trump issued his latest set of executive orders as Republicans and Democrats in Congress reportedly remained far apart late last week on stimulus legislation.

 The move raised questions over whether it would give Americans the economic lifeline he claims and appears certain to face legal challenges.
-Democrats called it a pre-election ploy that would burden cash-strapped states, which are expected to pick up more of the tab for unemployment benefits.
+Democrats called it a pre-election ploy that would burden cash-strapped states, which are expected to pick up more unemployment benefits tab.

 Trump issued the orders after congressional talks broke down.
 Democrats initially sought a 3.4 trillion package, but said they lowered their demand to 2 trillion.
 Republicans had proposed a 1 trillion plan.